krunalmk/SaveSSH/README.md

 ```
 nano /etc/pam.d/sshd
 ```
-Comment this statement `@include common-auth`.
+- Comment this statement `@include common-auth`
-Add this below it
+- Add following to the top of the file
 ```
 auth    required    mypam.so    debug
 ```
+- Reboot the system
 - For the **Protlin app**, download the project file from [Protlin](https://github.com/krunalmk/Protlin).
 And install the app in your phone using Android Studio.

 ## How to use
-- Execute the following command in your PC ( Linux based OS)
+- Execute the following command in your PC ( local system)
 ```
 ssh username@ip_address
 ```